qbicsoftware/dropboxreporter/README.md

      Project code: QSGPR

-obviously reports a summary for a found project code.
+obviously reports a **summary** for a found **project code**.
 All files with barcodes belonging to this particular project will be summarized as

     numberOfManualIntervention: 0
     numberOfIncomingFiles: 2

-meaning the number files for the project that still need manual intervention (e.g. the target dropbox was wrong or there was no matching rule defined in the dropboxhandler config) and the total number of incoming files for that project are displayed.
+meaning the number files for the project that still need **manual intervention** (e.g. the target dropbox was wrong or there was no matching rule defined in the dropboxhandler config) and the **total number** of incoming files for that project are displayed.

 In case of incoming files that need manual intervention (because they don't carry a valid barcode or just have none), it will be summarized like in this example: